 - Eliminate all problematic and unnecessary plastic items;

 - Innovate to ensure that the plastics we do need are reusable, recyclable, or compostable;

 - Circulate all the plastic items we use to keep them in the economy and out of the environment.
 At the heart of the Global Commitment is a vision of a circular economy for plastic in which it never becomes waste.

-Included among the 250 signatories are some of the world’s largest producers and users of plastics, including consumer products company known worldwide, such as Danone, H&M group, L’Oréal, Mars, Inc., PepsiCo, The Coca-Cola Company and Unilever.
-Major producers of plastic packaging, such as Amcor, as well as plastics producers, such as Novamont, and resource management specialists, such as Veolia, have signed on as well.
+Included among the 250 signatories are some of the world’s largest producers and users of plastics, including consumer products companies known worldwide, such as Danone, H&M Group, L’Oréal, Mars, Inc., PepsiCo, the Coca-Cola Company, and Unilever.
+Major producers of plastic packaging, such as Amcor and plastics producers, such as Novamont, and resource management specialists, such as Veolia, have also signed on.

-The New Plastics Economy Global Commitment is part and parcel of a global vision and the emergence of a circular economy for plastic, a conceptualization that’s supported by the World Wide Fund for Nature (WWF) and has been endorsed by the World Economic Forum, The Consumer Goods Forum, a coalition of CEOS representing some 400 retailers and manufacturers from 70 countries, and 40 universities, institutions and academics.
+The New Plastics Economy Global Commitment is part and parcel of a global vision and the emergence of a circular economy for plastic.
+The idea is supported by the World Wide Fund for Nature (WWF) and endorsed by the World Economic Forum, The Consumer Goods Forum, a coalition of CEOS representing some 400 retailers and manufacturers from 70 countries, and 40 universities, institutions, and academics.

-According to the Commitment, more than 15 financial institutions managing assets worth in excess of $2.5 trillion, have also endorsed the Global Commitment.
+According to the Commitment, more than 15 financial institutions managing assets worth over $2.5 trillion have endorsed the Global Commitment.
 In addition, five venture capital funds have pledged to invest more than $200 million to help create a circular economy for plastics.